 645 Saint Nicholas Avenue

 This community institution has long been a favorite summer home for uptown families.
-The ARTScape summer program provides campers classes across all art genres from music, dance, and theater, to classes in visual arts, too.
+The ARTScape summer program provides campers classes across all art genres, from music, dance, and theater, to classes in visual arts, too.
 Last year, campers went on weekly field trips and hit the pool, and each two-week session culminated in a performance for families and friends.
-Details for summer 2018 were not yet available at the time of writing, but we confirmed that the summer program is happening this year.

-Kids ages 5.5 to 12 participate in 20 hours of arts instruction per weekly session, including dance, drama, vocal music, and visual arts.
+Kids participate in 20 hours of arts instruction per weekly session, including dance, drama, vocal music, and visual arts.
 Campers enjoy weekly field trips to shows and museums, swim in the indoor pool, and visit Central Park daily.
 Each session culminates with a performance in the theater.

 All photos courtesy of the camps.